Post-presidency of Jimmy Carter: Biden term and final years (2021–2024)

+2024 presidential election

 In August 2024, following Biden's withdrawal from the presidential race, Carter endorsed Vice President Kamala Harris for president.

 On August 1, 2024, it was announced by the Carter Center that there would be an event at Atlanta's Fox Theatre titled Jimmy Carter 100: A Celebration In Song, which is to commemorate Carter's 100th birthday.
 The event took place on September 17.
 Carter subsequently became the first U.S president to turn 100 on October 1, 2024.

-Less than 3 months after turning 100, Carter died on December 29, 2024, at his home in Plains, Georgia.
+89 days after turning 100, Carter died on December 29, 2024, at his home in Plains, Georgia.

 Middle East

 Iran

 In September 1981, Carter delivered a speech to prominent Japanese businessmen where he warned tensions in the Middle East cause oil supply disruptions to be "a constant threat".
 Carter then had an interview where he criticized Supreme Leader of Iran Ruhollah Khomeini: "He's unpredictable, weak in a time of crisis, he betrays his own followers and he has no loyalty to his subordinates."
 Carter also stated that he believed Khomeini's influence was "rapidly deteriorating" and called the Iran hostage crisis "the most painful and the most tortuous experience of my life, to have American hostages seized."